-For example, if I walk into a room that’s highly charged with tense energy, I’m going to sense that and I’m going to pick up on that in a variety of ways from all my senses.
+For example, if I walk into a room that’s highly charged with tense energy, I’m going to sense and pick up on that in a variety of ways from all my senses.

 But if I have strong boundaries I’ll know what’s mine and what isn’t.

-I didn’t used to have good boundaries.
-Didn’t even know what those words, “good boundaries” meant, in relation to my HSP Trait, until after I discovered I had the trait and began learning more about it, and how it’s super important for HSPs to have strong boundaries.
+I didn’t use to have good boundaries.
+Didn’t even know what those words, “good boundaries” meant until after I discovered I had the trait and began learning more about it, and how it’s super important for HSPs to have strong boundaries.

-So until the term “empath” is scientifically proven, and the difference between an HSP and an empath are scientifically proven, I’ll only be identifying as an HSP.
+So until the term “empath” is scientifically proven, and the difference between an HSP and an empath is scientifically proven, I’ll only be identifying as an HSP.